Getting to Universal Orlando's Resorts and Theme Parks

 5. RIDE SHARE SERVICES: This new and somewhat controversial option is represented in Orlando by the companies Uber and Lyft, both of which were successfully established in other cities before spreading to Central Florida in 2014.
 You start by downloading a service's app to your smartphone (Apple or Android) and registering an account with a form of payment.
 When you want to hail a ride, the app shows you what available drivers are nearby, and estimates the time and cost to your destination.
 You can follow your car's progress via GPS, and the tip is built into the price.

+The ride share companies are currently in litigation with the City of Orlando over new regulations, but in the meantime they continue to operate as usual.
 If you've used Uber or Lyft elsewhere and are comfortable with them, consider using them in Orlando.
 We've had nothing but positive experiences with them so far, but your mileage may vary.

 Dollars and Sense